 Investing in tribal services that can reach children and their families before, or shortly after, child abuse or neglect has occurred helps to curtail the pervasive effects of long-term trauma in children.
 This also avoids the more costly services associated with removing children from their homes.
 Addressing trauma and related issues associated with child abuse and neglect early can also significantly improve chances that trauma can be successfully addressed and avoid the "revolving door" in child welfare where children and families have repeated contacts with the child welfare system.
 This is a benefit not only for tribal governments, but also the federal government that funds tribal child welfare programs.
 The current federal investment in child welfare for both tribes and states has been heavily weighted towards crisis interventions that do not work well to prevent abuse and neglect from occurring or re-occurring.
-These crisis services also utilize some of the most expensive services in child welfare, such as out-of-home placement.
-After over 30 years of relying on this failed model of financing child welfare services, it is time to seriously explore how moving to a model with more balance and investment in early intervention and prevention can change the paradigm and reduce child maltreatment overall.
+These crisis services also utilize some of the most expensive services in child welfare, such as out-of-home placement in foster care or institutional care.
+After 40 years of relying on this failed model of financing child welfare services, it is time to move to a model with more balance and investment in early intervention and prevention that can much more effectively reduce child maltreatment, reduce unnecessary removals of children, and promote child and family wellness overall.
 This requires that tribal access to federal child welfare related funding must be improved overall and especially to programs that can support prevention and early intervention services.
 In addition, funding must be flexible enough that tribal nations can provide services that are culturally appropriate to their community and are structured in a way that makes sense given the economy of scale of tribal nations and differences in infrastructure when compared to state governments.

 Congress has unequivocally recognized that there is nothing "more vital to the continued existence and integrity of Indian tribes than their children."
-Therefore, the Administration and Congress must promulgate a budget that empowers tribes to provide programs and services necessary to safeguard their children and strengthen their families within a structure that is both reasonable in terms of administrative requirements and meets the unique cultural needs of Native communities.
-The recommendations below https://www.nicwa.org/wp-content/uploads/2021/12/NICWA 11 2021-Disproportionality-Fact-Sheet.pdf.
+Therefore, the Administration and Congress must enact a budget that empowers tribes to provide programs and services necessary to safeguard their children and strengthen their families within a structure that is both reasonable in terms of administrative requirements and meets the unique cultural needs of Native communities.
+The recommendations below recommend funding increases that would provide tribes with more workable funding levels after years of little or no